A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 When can you make changes to your FSA contribution?

-Employees have to decide before the start of the plan year (during open enrollment) whether they want to contribute to their FSA, and if so, how much they want to contribute.
+Employees have to decide before the start of the plan year (during their employer’s open enrollment period) whether they want to contribute to their FSA, and if so, how much they want to contribute.
 The amount is then divided out across the employee’s paychecks for the whole year, although the full amount is available for withdrawal as of the first day of the plan year.

 Normally, employees cannot make changes to their FSA election during the plan year unless they have a qualifying life event.
 But in response to the COVID-19 pandemic, employers were allowed (but not required) to relax these rules in 2020 and 2021.
 As of 2022, however, the normal rules were once again in place for all employers.
 This means a qualifying event is necessary to make a mid-year FSA election change.